I’m Becki Enright and I’m a British Travel Press award winning writer and avid explorer.

 I volunteered in Madagascar, travelled round North India and booked a long trip to Cambodia, Laos and Thailand to start.

-This website first came about over two years ago when I quit and sold everything (yes, that familiar story) to leave for what was meant to be an initial 18 month adventure around the world.
-My passion for insightful travel, combined with my inherent love for English literature, history and sociology, alongside the skills harnessed from my 10 year PR career, led me to setting up the blog ‘Backpacker Becki’ and growing it as a go-to resource for those wanting to travel in a similar way.
+This website first came about over two years ago when I left home for what was meant to be an initial 18 month adventure around the world.
+My passion for insightful travel, combined with my inherent love for English literature, history and sociology, alongside the skills harnessed from my 10 year PR career, led me to setting up this website and growing it as a go-to resource for those wanting to travel in a similar way.

-I ended up staying in Southeast and East Asia for 15 months, cementing myself as an expert in that region, growing my business and returning home after two years on the road.
+I ended up living and travelling in Southeast and East Asia for 15 months, cementing myself as an expert in that region, growing my business and returning home after two years on the road.
 Back home in London I scooped the British Travel Press Awards Blogger of the Year accolade, set up a separate travel PR consultancy arm to my business (where I merge the art of brand communication with storytelling and exploration) and I continued to travel.

 I found a voice in travelling with a social conscience, and my writing has always focused upon changing perceptions and shedding light on the misunderstood aspects of particular destinations or entire countries.

 I’ve been writing for for seven years now and currently live in Vienna, which I use as my main home base while I travel for work.
 You will find me wandering without a map, seeking the company of locals, debating the multi-layers of a country, or working hard in a quirky coffee shop… writing all about it.